-We consider St. Mary's County's economy strong.
-The county has an estimated population of 111,088.
-It has a projected per capita effective buying income of 132% of the national level and per capita market value of \$108,384.
-Overall, the county's market value grew by 1.3% over the past year to \$12.0 billion in 2016.
-The county unemployment rate was 5.0% in 2015.
+We consider St. Marys County's economy strong.
+The county has an estimated population of 111,772 and has a projected per capita effective buying income of 120% of the national level and per capita market value of \$107,721.
+Overall, St. Marys County's market value grew by 1.3% over the past year to \$12.0 billion in 2016.
+The county unemployment rate was 4.1% in 2016.

-St. Mary's County is situated on a peninsula in southern Maryland and bounded by the Patuxent River, the Chesapeake

-Bay, and the Potomac River.
+St. Marys County is situated on a peninsula in southern Maryland and bounded by the Patuxent River, the Chesapeake Bay, and the Potomac River.
 While the area economy continues to grow and gradually diversify, the Naval Air Station Patuxent River (Pax River) anchors the area economy and continues to expand and foster ongoing growth.
 Pax River is headquarters for the Naval Air Warfare Center Aircraft Division and Naval Air Systems Command and there are 50 other tenant commands.
 It currently employs about 25,000 people and is the county's largest employer.
 Non-defense industry-related economic development continues at a modest pace, as well.
 Various projects include the expansion of the county airport, and technology-related and retail projects.
 The county's health care and higher education component remains stable, with St. Mary's Hospital, which recently merged with MedStar Health, and the College of Southern Maryland and St. Mary's College continuing with facility expansions.
 The county continues to work on promoting its tourism sector as well.
-County unemployment, at 5.0% in 2015, has historically been below state and national averages.
-As a result of the modest development and ongoing property revaluations, the county's tax base has experienced consistent growth, increasing to an estimated \$12.04 billion in fiscal 2016.
-Furthermore, there is no concentration in the tax base, with leading taxpayers accounting for just 3.7% of total assessed value (AV).
+County unemployment, at 4.1% in 2016, has historically been below state and national averages.
+As a result of the modest development and ongoing property revaluations, the county's tax base has experienced consistent growth, increasing to an estimated \$12.46 billion in fiscal 2018.
+Furthermore, there is no concentration in the tax base, with leading taxpayers accounting for just 4.0% of total assessed value (AV).